microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 Previously, the [Emmet library](https://github.com/emmetio/emmet) was a single monolithic codebase that was used for every [Emmet action](https://docs.emmet.io/actions/).
 The author of Emmet, [Sergey Chikuyonok](https://github.com/sergeche), envisioned a new world for Emmet 2.0 with smaller, re-usable modules.

-This was done to allow editor plugins to use the editor specific APIs for better Emmet integration on features like multiple cursors and syntax detection.

 There are now separate npm modules from [@emmetio](https://github.com/emmetio) for the different parts of the pipeline required to expand an Emmet abbreviation.
 These include steps such as:

 * Parsing an abbreviation
-* Resolving snippets
+* Resolving snippets and variables
 * Rendering output as per syntax
 * Applying transformations

 There are also separate modules for parsing HTML and CSS documents to aid in implementing the rest of the Emmet features.
 You can find these modules on npm under [emmetio](https://www.npmjs.com/~emmetio).

-This modular approach has allowed us to:
+This modular approach was taken to allow editor plugins to use the editor specific APIs for better Emmet integration with the editor features.
+For example, this approach has allowed us to:

 * Provide Emmet abbreviation expansions in the suggestion/auto-completion list.
 * Provide multi cursor support for most of the Emmet actions.